 I have read the works of a few left-wing post-colonial Western scholars.
 Their basic argument is a largely negative view of colonial history, support for ethnic minorities and the liberation movements of the oppressed, criticism of the rule and oppression of Western imperialism, and a reinterpretation of the relationship between North and South, East and West.
 From a personal perspective, no-one can deny that the centuries of Western imperialism were evil, and are largely responsible for poverty and unrest in the Third World today.
 But I think the biggest problem with the practices of Western left-wing scholars is that they haven’t found an appropriate theoretical solution.
 In other words, on the one hand, they respect the self-assurance and resistance to the West of backwards nations； but on the other hand, they are unable to explain the depravity of a number of post-independence regimes, they can only adopt an evasive attitude, which makes their theories weak and unconvincing.
 Some leftists in today’s China are facing the same theoretical dilemma.
 Some left-wing propaganda quotes slogans from the Mao era such as: “where there is oppression, there will be resistance”.
 It sounds very reasonable, but my question is, without an ideological revolution, there can be no so-called liberation, and after the revolt is over, what the masses are facing may well be further oppression and a new generation of tyrants.

-Following on from this idea, and returning to the matter of the US apology and people shouting “niggers out” in China, if we put the two together, we can see very clearly the meaning of this: the Chinese have experienced a hundred years of oppression and aggression, shaping their sense of justice and the legitimacy of resistance, however it has had no role in promoting the progress of human consciousness.
-The change of regime in 1949 and the economic reforms of 1978 had a relatively positive influence only at a materialistic level.
-The existence of the household registration system for over sixty years is the greatest evidence of this.
-A majority of the population who made a significant contribution to China’s economic take-off, is still legitimately excluded from economic prosperity, and most of urban society is silent on that point.
+Following on from this idea, and returning to the matter of the US apology and people shouting “niggers out” in China, if we put the two together, we can see very clearly the meaning of this: the Chinese have experienced a hundred years of oppression and aggression, shaping their sense of justice and the legitimacy of resistance; however, this experience has had no role in promoting the progress of human consciousness.
+The change of regime in 1949 and the economic reforms of 1978 had a relatively positive influence only on a materialistic level.
+The persistence of the household registration system for over sixty years is the greatest evidence of this.
+A majority of the population who made a significant contribution to China’s economic take-off is still legitimately excluded from economic prosperity, but most of urban society remains silent about this point.
 To take this assertion one step further, Chinese society not only ignores and tolerates the largest scale discrimination in the world, but people today also seem to be taking the road of Western racism, and casting out certain foreigners.

 At this time, needless to say, I believe many people understand what Chinese society needs apart from economic prosperity.
 The author of the “Time” magazine article mentions at the end of his piece: “We may have to wait a long time for either an official Chinese apology, or an explanation, for the death of that Nigerian man.”
 If that is really how things are, then this apology from the US, after many years, will probably bring our descendants only shame for today’s China, rather than national pride.